unixpickle/cubezapp/assets/scripts/model/README.md

 <a name="observation-object"></a>
 ## Observation

-An Observation object is returned by a call to `window.app.observe`.
+An Observation object is returned by calls to functions on `window.app.observe`.
 The object controls that particular observation.
 By default, the observation is running, meaning that a callback will be triggered when changes occur.

 An instance of Observation implements the following methods: